Laelaa: Release and response

 The film was released on 29 September 2011.
 Upon release the film received negative response from critics.
-Ahmed Nadheem from Haveeru Daily was satisfies with the morale of the story while blaming the weak screenplay for the "fragile film".
+Ahmed Nadheem from Haveeru Daily was satisfied with the moral of the story while blaming the weak screenplay for the "fragile film".
 "Laela is too slow and dragged, some scenes get too lengthy leaving the audience yawning at boredom.
 The story is predictable and lacks reality".